Westminster Social Policy Forum

 • improving the performance of the Government’s expert bodies, including engagement with local authorities and communities

-Discussion will consider regulatory priorities for NSIPs moving forward, the impact of consultation processes on investment and business planning, and maximising potential community benefits.
+Discussion considered regulatory priorities for NSIPs moving forward, the impact of consultation processes on investment and business planning, and maximising potential community benefits.

-Further sessions will discuss the impact of Biodiversity Net Gain (BNG) on planning regulation, with BNG mandatory from February 2024.
+Further sessions discussed the impact of Biodiversity Net Gain (BNG) on planning regulation, with BNG mandatory from February 2024.

 • NSIP reform: assessing proposals for NSIP consenting reform and the Government’s response - next steps for implementation - regulatory priorities